-A: If the proposed merger is completed, at the effective time of the merger, Capnia will issue at closing 17,354,453 shares of Capnia common stock, par value \$0.001 per share, or Capnia common stock.
+A: If the proposed merger is completed, at the effective time of the merger, Capnia will issue at closing 18,916,953 shares of Capnia common stock, par value \$0.001 per share, or Capnia common stock.
 In addition, Capnia will hold-back an additional 913,392 shares of Capnia common stock as partial recourse to satisfy indemnification claims made by Capnia under the merger agreement, and such shares of Capnia common stock will be issued on the one year anniversary of the closing of the merger (subject to the limitations set forth in the merger agreement).
 Furthermore, upon the achievement of a development milestone associated with Essentialis's product in accordance with the terms of the merger agreement, Capnia will be obligated to issue an additional 4,566,961 shares of Capnia common stock.
-Additionally, upon the achievement of certain commercial milestones associated with the sale of Essentialis's product in accordance with the terms of the merger agreement, Capnia will be obligated to make cash earmout payments of a maximum of \$30 million.
-Assuming that Capnia issues all of the shares of Capnia common stock held back by Capnia and the development milestone is achieved, Capnia would issue a total of 22,834,806 shares of Capnia common stock to Essentialis stockholders.
-The merger consideration described above issuable or payable to Essentialis stockholders will be reduced by any such shares of Capnia common stock issuable.
-The merger agreement carve-out plan participants and other service providers of Essentialis, in each case, in accordance with the terms of the merger agreement.
-The shares of Capnia common stock to be issued in the merger would represent approximately 35.59% of the outstanding shares of Capnia common stock (inclusive of shares of Capnia common stock issuable upon conversion of Capnia Series B convertible preferred stock), assuming the maximum number of shares are issued in the merger and the concurrent financing.
+Additionally, upon the achievement of certain commercial milestones associated with the sale of Essentialis's product in accordance with the terms of the merger agreement, Capnia will be obligated to inaximum of \$30 million.
+Assuming that Capnia issues all of the shares of Capnia common stock held back by Capnia and the development milestone is achieved, Capnia would issue a total of 24,397,306 shares of Capnia common stock to Essentialis stockholders.
+The merger consideration described above issuable or payable to Essentialis tockholders will be reduced by any such shares of Capnia common stock issuable, or cash earnout payments payable, to Essentialis's management carve-out plan participants and other service providers of Essentialis, in each case, in accordance with the terms of the merger service providers of Essentialis, in each case, in accordance with the terms of the merger agreement.
+The shares of Capnia common stock to be issued in the merger agreement approximately 35.56% of the outstanding shares of Capnia common stock to be issued in the merger and the concurrent financing.

-O: What will Capnia pay to stockholders in the concurrent financing?
+Q: What will Capnia pay to stockholders in the concurrent financing?

-A: If the concurrent financing is completed, Capnia will issue up to a maximum of 11,114,583 shares of Capnia common stock.
-The shares of Capnia common stock to be issued in the concurrent financing would represent approximately 17.50% of the outstanding shares of Capnia common stock (inclusive of shares of Capnia common stock issuable upon conversion of Capnia Series B convertible preferred stock), assuming the maximum number of shares are issued in the concurrent financing and the merger.
+A: If the concurrent financing is completed, Capnia will issue up to a maximum of 13,888,888 shares of Capnia common stock, of which 11,805,555 shares would be issued in the merger financing (assuming Sabby exercises the Sabby participation right in full), and 2,083,333 would be issued to Aspire in the Aspire financing.
+The shares of Capnia common stock to be issued in the concurrent financing would represent approximately 20.24% of the outstanding shares of Capnia common stock (inclusive of shares of Capnia common stock issuable upon conversion of Capnia Series B convertible preferred stock), as of February 1, 2017, and assuming the maximum number of shares are issued in the concurrent financing and the merger.

-Q: What happens if the merger and concurrent financing proposals are not approved?
+Q: What happens if the merger, concurrent financing and Aspire equity line proposals are not approved?

 A: If Capnia stockholders do not approve the issuance of shares pursuant to the merger agreement, the merger will not occur as contemplated by the merger agreement, and both Essentialis and Capnia will have the right to terminate the merger agreement.
-In addition, because the concurrent financing is conditioned upon the closing of the merger, if the merger share issuance proposal is not approved then the issuance of shares in the concurrent financing will also not occur.
+In addition, because the merger financing is conditioned upon the closing of the merger, if the merger share issuance proposal is not approved then the issuance of shares in the merger financing will also not occur.